 This definitely isn’t some half-hearted attempt at an app thrown out to try and cash in on a growing market sector.
 It is clear that Marvin is the result of countless hours of painstaking research, effort, attention to detail and a genuine desire to help people lead a more productive life and be more in control of their time.

 Well, that’s not really the question.

 The question should be, “When should you start using Marvin?”

 I don’t think there’s a more comprehensive task management app out there at the moment and given the developments in the pipeline (according to the roadmap, at least), the distance Marvin has opened up on other apps in this space looks like it will only continue to grow.

 Do yourself a favour – go and sign up for the 30-day trial right now and see for yourself how good this app is.
 It won’t solve all of your time management and productivity woes, but I am confident it can go a long way to solving most of them.

 I mean, short of making you a cup of coffee in between your Pomodoro sessions, Marvin does pretty much everything you need to help you stay on top of your tasks each day.

 Why everyone isn’t using Marvin already, I don’t know.

-Seriously, get it now.
-Sign up for the 30-day free trial.
+Seriously, go straight to the Amazing Marvin website now and sign up for the 30-day free trial.
 You’ve got nothing to lose.